 I gradually became aware of the multi-sampling of The Champ.
 I suppose sampling breathed new life into a lot of the old catalogue so I am not against it.

-What do you consider to be the favorite record you worked on?
-Or if that’s to hard to decide; which record did you really enjoy working on?
+– What do you consider to be the favourite record you worked on?
+Or if that’s too hard to decide; which record did you really enjoy working on?

 Difficult to answer, but one I really liked and was proud of was the stuff I did with Keith Mansfield, the funky organ stuff and some piano pieces with orchestra, one being a piece called ‘She’.
 Also some synthesized cool library stuff with Brian Bennett, Synthesis.

 – Other musicians describe your playing as a “percussive style of playing the organ” (Keith Mansfield in this case, but I’ve read it multiple times), could you tell me more about this technique or style?

 The Hammond is a very dynamic instrument.
 I enjoyed employing its Percussion stops to play my percussive pieces, although I also like playing coller jazz on the instrument with less percussion, more in the Jimmy Smith style.